CLOSE SEARCH

 Under English law, limited companies are generally free to set their own rules and procedures.
 This means that the starting point for removing a director will depend on whether the company has set it's own rules about removal of directors.

-So, first check any shareholder agreement you have in place, check your company articles of association and any director service agreement or employment contract for the director.
+• check the terms of any director service agreement or employment contract for the director.

-Standard Articles of Association provide that directors can be relieved of their duties when they are :-
+Standard Articles of Association do provide that directors can be relieved of their duties when they are :-

-• Disqualified
+• disqualified

 • declared bankrupt, or